CONTINUING EDUCATION CREDITS

 EDAC – Evidence-Based Design Accreditation and Certification

-To receive CE credit, you will need to have your IDCEC Verification Form STAMPED by the room monitor at the conclusion of each presentation you attend.
-This is the only proof of attendance that will be accepted for completion of your CEU credit.
-23 credit hours are available for all IDCEC organizations: ASID/IDCEC/IIDA.
+18 credit hours are available for all IDCEC organizations: ASID/IDC/IIDA.
 You need to self-report your credits to the IDCEC system at the conclusion of the conference.
 If you have questions about reporting your credits, contact the interior design association that is responsible for monitoring mandatory continuing education to fulfill membership requirements.
-Facility Tours -are included for Interior Designers.

 For questions about CEUs, please email Natalie Gonzalez at firstname.lastname@example.org